ninckblokje/docker-wsl-wrapper/README.md

 ### Credentials

-To correctly share credentials with other applications (for example with [jib](https://github.com/GoogleContainerTools/jib)) setup the `wincred` credential helper from Docker.
+To correctly share credentials with other applications (for example with [jib](https://github.com/GoogleContainerTools/jib)) setup the `wincred` credential helper from Docker (see https://docs.docker.com/engine/reference/commandline/login/#credentials-store).

 1. Download the `wincred` credential helper from https://github.com/docker/docker-credential-helpers/releases
 2. Place it on your Windows path